singamravibabu/powerbiproject/README.md

 4. Once you are a collaborator you will receive an email.
 Then accept the collaborator request.

-5. Name you power bi file: yourid_batchnumber_yourname
+5. Name you power bi file: yourbatchnumber_yourfullname

 6. Clone the repository:
 	git clone https://github.com/singamravibabu/powerbiproject.git